lief-project/LIEF/doc/sphinx/tutorials/09_frida_lief.rst

-Configuration of Frida Gadget
+Configuring the Frida Gadget
 #############################

-From the documentation, Frida gadget enables to use a configuration file to parametrize the interaction:
+According to the documentation, the Frida gadget allows the use of a configuration file to parameterize interaction:

-* **Listing**: Interaction is the same as frida-server
+* **Listing**: Interaction is the same as frida-server.
-* **Script**: Direct interaction with a JS script for which the path is specified in the configuration
+* **Script**: Direct interaction with a JS script at a specified path.
-* **ScriptDirectory**: Same as *Script* but for multiple applications and multiple scripts
+* **ScriptDirectory**: Same as *Script*, but for multiple applications and scripts.

-*Listing* interaction would require ``android.permission.INTERNET`` permission.
-We can add such permission by modifying the manifest.
-Instead, we will use the *Script* interaction which does not require permission.
+The *Listing* interaction would require the ``android.permission.INTERNET`` permission.
+While we could add this permission by modifying the manifest, we will use the *Script* interaction instead, as it does not require additional permissions.

-The Frida payload will be located in ``/data/local/tmp/myscript.js`` file.
-The gadget configuration associated with context is given below
+The Frida payload will be located in the ``/data/local/tmp/myscript.js`` file.
+The gadget configuration for this context is provided below:

 .. code-block:: json